 Best part?
 You’ll have a comprehensive understanding of the merits and pitfalls of both rose gold and yellow gold.
 With this knowledge, you’ll be able to make an informed decision on whether to buy rose gold, yellow gold, or both!

 Gold in its natural form is—that’s right—yellow.
-Rose gold is actually not a product of nature, but manipulated with a mixture of metals to get its signature rosy hue.
+Rose gold is actually not a product of nature but rather manipulated with a mixture of metals to get its signature rosy hue.

 In fact, gold can be altered into a variety of different colors including rose gold and white gold.
 Pure gold alone is rather soft, meaning it’s not hard enough to be used in jewelry.
 Inevitably, jewelry worn daily is prone to take a beating, which is why gold must be manipulated into a harder form to uphold its shape without tarnishing.